cloudmesh/classes/docs/source/faq.rst

 Instead use: In [1] ...

-Naturally you shoudl use the \cite command.
+Naturally you should use the \cite command.

 Spelling
 --------